 The historical re-enactors bring history to life as they share the story of life in the Highlands from 1314-1746.
 Check the Festival Guide for encampment location and for schedule of special demonstrations you won’t want to miss.

 TRY IT CLASSES

-Want to try your hand at playing the bagpipe, tenor drum or stone lifting?
+Want to try your hand at playing the tenor drum or stone lifting?
 These and other Try It classes are offered free throughout the weekend.
-Try It classes will give you the opportunity to delve into Scottish culture and perhaps decide to continue lessons in Highland Dance or in becoming a drum major.
+Try It classes will give you the opportunity to delve into Scottish culture or learn about becoming a drum major.
 Classes often fill quickly.
 Check the Festival Guide for classes and schedule.

 On Sunday morning, join NHSCOT in the Concert tent for a memorable ecumenical service in the White Mountains.
 The service will include a Blessing of the Bairns, Kirkin’ o’ the Tartans and Flowers of the Forest.

 Blessing of the Bairns – a personal blessing for your wee ones

 Kirkin’ o’ the Tartans – a blessing for your family tartan

 Flowers of the Forest – a remembrance to honor those who have passed.

 You may share names you would like included prior to the service, at the Information Tent or contact the NHSCOT office throughout the year.